CactusDev/Sepal/spec.md

  - 1000: Packet doesn't contain a type
  - 1001: Channel was not supplied
  - 1002: Channel is invalid
- - 1003: Packet type isn't valid
+ - 1003: Packet type is invalid